 In the midst of it all, we are ever mindful of the true reason we celebrate Christmas.
 Jesus is the reason for the season, and our hope for navigating the future is in him.

 We all wish you a warm and fulfilling holiday season.
-Our blog may be quieter than usual while we spend time with family and friends, but we have more helpful posts and something new planned for 2013.
+Our blog may be quieter than usual while we spend time with family and friends, but we have more helpful posts and something new planned.